 This manual provides detailed information to the multidisciplinary hearing health care team on how to select patients who will benefit from the Ponto bone anchored hearing system.
 The Ponto System is a beneficial hearing solution designed to give patients improved hearing through direct bone conduction.
-The Ponto System transmits sound to the cochlea, independently of the function of the ear canal and middle ear, through direct bone conduction.
 It is indicated for use in several patient groups, including those with conductive or mixed hearing loss or single-sided deafness (SSD).